yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/synchronous-replication-cloud.md

 ## Start a workload

-Follow the [setup instructions](../../#set-up-yb-workload-simulator) to connect the YB Workload Simulator application, and run a read-write workload.
+Follow the [setup instructions](../../#set-up-yb-workload-simulator) to install the YB Workload Simulator application.

 ### Configure the smart driver